danwellman/cookieconsent/README.md

 ga.src = ('https:' == document.location.protocol ? 'https://ssl' : 'http://www') + '.google-analytics.com/ga.js';
 var s = document.getElementsByTagName('script')[0]; s.parentNode.insertBefore(ga, s);

-The widget **does not** set the UA account numberp; this, along with other GA requirements such as *trackPageview*, should be set in the normal way.
+The widget **does not** set the UA account number; this, along with other GA requirements such as *trackPageview*, should be set in the normal way.

 Other analytic scripts may be used by overriding the analyticsInject option, for example, to use Get Clicky, you could use this: